King's Fire Service Medal

 The King's Fire Service Medal, introduced in 1954, is awarded to members of the fire services in the United Kingdom for distinguished service or gallantry.
 Originally also awarded by Commonwealth countries, most have now established their own awards, including Australia in 1988 (with the Australian Fire Service Medal) and New Zealand in 1996 (covered by the King's Service Medal).

 Members of recognised fire brigades were eligible for the King's Police Medal from its creation in July 1909, with the award renamed the King's Police and Fire Services Medal in September 1940.
 In 1954 separate medals were established for the police and the Fire Service, with the Queen's Police Medal and the Queen's Fire Service Medal both instituted on 19 May 1954.
 Recipients from 1969 to 8 September 2022 may use the post-nominal letters “QFSM”.
 Recipients from 8 September 2022 may use the post-nominal letters "KFSM".

 The award has two categories.
-The most common is the King's Fire Service Medal for Distinguished Service, predominatly awarded to senior officers (station officer and above).
+The most common is the King's Fire Service Medal for Distinguished Service, predominantly awarded to senior officers (station officer and above).
 The equivalent medal for gallantry, the King's Fire Service Medal for Gallantry, can only be awarded posthumously and has, up to 2025, never been awarded, with members of the fire service also eligible for the George Cross, George Medal and the King's Gallantry Medal.

+Awards are announced in The Gazette.
 There is provision for the forfeiture of the award in the event of a recipient later being convicted of a criminal offence.